goma/goma/README.md

 #### Build script requirements

-The build-goma-dep-trilinos-12.sh script relies on several packages readily available in many repositories.
+The build-goma-dependencies.sh script relies on several packages readily available in many repositories.

 For Ubuntu this will install the necessary packages to run the script: